No really, see, it says above that this blog post is a 21-minute read!!!

 “I teach XX do YY”

-How to Set Up Boards
+Set Up Boards

 Now that your account is ready for pinning, it’s time to set up some boards.
 Pinterest boards allow you to categorize your Pins.
 For example, here’s a screenshot of the top boards of one of my favorite blogs: A Beautiful Mess.